 The DSO has gone up to 52 days due to some delinquent customers.

 Let us take another example of ABC Ltd that reported a total annual sales of $2,500,000 for the year ending 31st December 2016.
 The accounts receivable at the beginning of the year was $900,000, and the balance at the year closing was $700,000.
 Determine the Days Sales Outstanding of ABC Ltd based on the given information.

 - Total annual sales = $2,500,000

 - Average accounts receivable = ($900,000 + $700,000) / 2 = $800,000

-Below given table shows data for calculation of Debtor Days Ratio of company ABC Ltd.
+Given the table shows data for the calculation of Debtor Days Ratio of company ABC Ltd.